arts21/shaiya-releases/ep6/item mall/readme.md

 ```

 **ps_dbAgent**
-* calls usp_Read_User_CashPoint_UsersMaster
+* calls usp_Read_User_CashPoint_UsersMaster when a user enters the game

 **notes**

-- the new ps_game and ps_dbAgent solve the point loading and spending issues
+- the new ps_game and ps_dbAgent files correct point spending and loading issues
 - dbconn.dll reads the sql login from Db.ini and supports the pet.dll connection
 - the dll has been built with runtime libraries in case your system lacks support